Skip to main content

 • character development

-• “Good story and great character development; boss fights are fun and the atmosphere the more tense scenes build is great without feeling too stressful to experience.”
+• “Good story and great character development, boss fights are fun and the atmosphere in the more tense scenes builds well without feeling too stressful for a first-time playthrough.”

 • “This game isn't huge on character development, but the ones that they presented, both good and bad, are well designed.”